TakyiuLo/rail-Heroku-Front-End/README.md

 # Users Stories:
 - Auth
-As a non-registered user, I would like to sign up with email and password As a registered user, I would like to sign in with email and password As a signed in user, I would like to change my password As a registered user who signed in, I would like to sign out my account
+As a non-registered user, I would like to sign up with email and password.
+As a registered user, I would like to sign in with email and password.
+As a signed in user, I would like to change my password.
+As a registered user who signed in, I would like to sign out my account.

 - Bookmarks
 As a signed in user, I would like to see all my bookmarks in a table format.